chef/automate/components/docs-chef-io/content/automate/ha_performance_benchmarks.md

 If a large number of Chef Infra client converges happen in a small window, it will be necessary to increase the number of database connections.
 This will impact the amount of CPU and ram the system uses, so monitoring that enough resources are available after increasing these values is important.

+{{< note >}}Increasing `timeout` values to very large values can have a detrimental impact on the performance of the cluster, it's often times better for the overall health of the cluster to have requests that are taking too long to timeout to allow other requests to complete in a timely manner.{{< /note >}}

 ```toml
 [erchef.v1.sys.data_collector]
   pool_init_size=100